dineshkumar181094/terraform-associate-exam-pre-guide/7-terraform-state-managment/readme.md

   terraform list
+mv -> move item in terrform state (renaming existin resrouces) terraform mv aws_instance.ec2 aws_instance.myec2
+ #This command can also move to a destination address in a completely different state file

-mv -> move item in terrform state (renaming existin resrouces) terraform mv aws_instance.ec2 aws_instance.myec2 pull -> manually download and output state terraform pull push -> pushes the state manually
+pull -> manually download and output state terraform pull push -> pushes the state manually